ljewalsh/ljewalsh.github.io/_posts/2019-10-29-unpinning-an-app.md

 <li>A copy of the <a href="https://www.charlesproxy.com/">Charles Web Debugging Proxy App</a></li>
 <li>The <a href="https://developer.android.com/studio/command-line/adb?gclid=EAIaIQobChMIoPHAkbXA5QIVCSQrCh280AMZEAAYASAAEgKdKvD_BwE">adb</a> command-line tool installed on your computer</li>
 <li>The latest version of <a href="https://github.com/frida/frida/releases">frida-server</a> (make sure you download the server and not the dev kit or tools)</li>
+<li><a href="https://www.frida.re/docs/frida-cli/">frida-cli</a> installed on your computer</li>
 </ul>

 <h2>Installing the Charles Root Certificate</h2>

-Once you've downloaded and installed the above tools (except for frida-server - we will explain how to use that later), you will need to install the Charles root certificate on your phone.
-This is what we will be using to handle the SSL handshake (more of this <a href="https://www.charlesproxy.com/documentation/proxying/ssl-proxying/">here</a>).
+<p>Once you've downloaded and installed the above tools (except for frida-server - we will explain how to use that later), you will need to install the Charles root certificate on your phone.
+This is what we will be using to handle the SSL handshake (more of this <a href="https://www.charlesproxy.com/documentation/proxying/ssl-proxying/">here</a>).</p>

-To do this, open Charles and go to the help section.
+<p>To do this, open Charles and go to the help section.
 Scroll down to SSL Proxying > Install Charles Root Certificate on Mobile or Remote Browser.
-Follow the instructions outlined here to install your unique certificate.
+Follow the instructions outlined here to install your unique certificate.</p>

-For apps without certificate pinning, this should be all you need to begin sniffing requests.
-Unfortunately, with our app, the requests fail:
+<p>For apps without certificate pinning, this should be all you need to begin sniffing requests.
+Unfortunately, with our app, the requests fail.</p>

 <img src="../assets/images/posts/failed-request.png"/>